adubois5/BlackJackTrainer/ReadMe.md

 Split - Only once on pairs - No doubles after split Double - Draw one card

+## Future training tools
-## Check for correct move and ensure right one was done
-Card count check
+Check for correct move and ensure right one was done Card count check

+## Current likely errors:
+Deck creation
+Deck Addition
+Deck toString function
+Test LL to ensure safety